balamsoft/next-mail/README.md

 In this case there are four different domains involved: foo.com, bar.com, baz.org and zmail.com.
 However foo.com will save the email in the local database.
 This means that only 3 copies of this email will be sent over the net.
-After each domain receives its respective copy then each one of those servers will internally route a copy to each individual recipient.
+After each domain receives its respective copy then each one of those servers will internally route a copy to each individual receiver.

 Following the previous example, foo.com will internally send a copy to steve@foo.com (sent folder) and one to each member of the sale-team group.
-Other domains should do the same: save the email in the database and rout it to each individual recipient that belongs to that domain in particular.
+Other domains should do the same: save the email in the database and rout it to each individual receiver that belongs to that domain in particular.

 ```
 [email]